AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 Under different workloads, no policy is absolutely better or worse——when hotspots change quickly, seconds rule / LRU have the strongest adaptability and can significantly push down IOAmp, but at the cost of GB-level migration overhead, whereas in more “mild” scenarios such as default, slow hotspot, Zipf, and uniform, window LFU achieves almost the same p95 with a clearly smaller migration cost, and is therefore a more reliable default choice in engineering practice;

 The experiments also show that under the current page-level I/O model and parameters, it is difficult to achieve an SLA in the 200–500µs range in a hybrid DRAM+SSD setting by merely adding DRAM and tuning caching policies, and to truly push tail latency back into the sub-millisecond range, we must also start from 「reducing the SSD bytes that must be touched per miss」, for example by introducing PQ compression, finer-grained caching units, or stronger routing structures, all of which provide a clear and reproducible experimental baseline for subsequent system design

+## 12 References

+[1] J. Gray and G. Putzolu, “The 5 Minute Rule for Trading Memory for Disk Accesses and the 10 Byte Rule for Trading Memory for CPU Time,” ACM SIGMOD Record, vol. 16, no. 3, pp. 395–398, 1987.

+[2] G. Graefe, “The Five-Minute Rule 20 Years Later (and How Flash Memory Changes the Rules),” Communications of the ACM, vol. 52, no. 7, pp. 49–59, 2009.

+[3] H. Jégou, M. Douze, and C. Schmid, “Product quantization for nearest neighbor search,” IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 33, no. 1, pp. 117–128, 2011.

+[4] J. Johnson, M. Douze, and H. Jégou, “Billion-scale similarity search with GPUs,” arXiv:1702.08734, 2017.

+[5] S. Jayaram Subramanya, A. Devvrit, A. Kadekodi, R. Krishaswamy, and H. Simhadri, “DiskANN: Fast Accurate Billion-Point Nearest Neighbor Search on a Single Node,” in Advances in Neural Information Processing Systems (NeurIPS), 2019.

+[6] T. Kraska, A. Beutel, E. H. Chi, J. Dean, and N. Polyzotis, “The Case for Learned Index Structures,” in Proceedings of the 2018 International Conference on Management of Data (SIGMOD), 2018.

+[7] TexMex Corpus, “SIFT1M / ANN datasets,” (Online).

+[8] A. Podlipnig and L. Böszörmenyi, “A survey of Web cache replacement strategies,” ACM Computing Surveys, vol. 35, no. 4, pp. 374–398, 2003.

+[9] E. J. O’Neil, P. E. O’Neil, and G. Weikum, “The LRU-K page replacement algorithm for database disk buffering,” in Proceedings of the 1993 ACM SIGMOD International Conference on Management of Data (SIGMOD), 1993.